O1Wilson/FullStack_01/README.md

 16. [User Story 16: Image Download](#user-story-16-image-download)
 17. [User Story 17: Image Deletion](#user-story-17-image-deletion)
 18. [User Story 18: Focus Overlay](#user-story-18-focus-overlay)

-## Project Highlights

-### Advanced Metadata Management and Interactive Query Table

-Among the standout features of FullStack_01 are the sophisticated metadata management and the interactive query table, as showcased in User Stories 9 and 10.

 - **User Story 9: AI Image Metadata Management**
   This feature captures and organizes detailed metadata for each AI-generated image, including filename, creation timestamp, model used, and more.
 The metadata is stored efficiently and can be retrieved and managed through a dedicated system, ensuring that all relevant details are readily available and easily maintained.